maheshiv/maheshiv.github.io/_posts/2017-01-27-my-first-blog.md

 >> Then I picked React-Native and checked the [difference][difference] with ReactJS.
 I have seen many youtube videos & blogs to understand react-native.

   >> Important things to remember on React-native
-     It is purely a javascript framework, when I build the project(es6/es7 will be converted to es5), UI components will be converted to native code and other Javascript code will run on the device javascript core (I can select the build platform).
+     It is purely a javascript framework, when we build the project(es6/es7 will be converted to es5), UI components will be converted to native code and other Javascript code will run on the device javascript core (I can select the build platform).
 [More Info][more-info]
-     I use `View`, `Text` in place of block and inline elements.
+     We use `View`, `Text` in place of block and inline elements.
-     I can use condition like Platform.OS to identify whether IOS/Android.
+     We can use condition Platform.OS to identify whether IOS/Android.

 >> I researched boilerplates on react-native.
 I found [React-Native Snowflake][snowflake] which is very promising and well structured.
 It uses redux for state management and also they have separate snowflake server project which uses HAPIJS/Parse.
   >> New libraries used :- Immutable-js, Redux

->> I learned [Immutable JS][immutable-js] map, setIn, getIn, Record, List etc.
+>> I learned [Immutable JS][immutable-js] map, setIn, getIn, Record, List etc. As the name suggests it is immutable means we cannot update  existing arrays, objects instead it will create new one on every property/value change.

 >> Redux uses single state object through out the app.
-When I want to do any modification on any property, I take the existing object, create the new state and add the new properties.
+When we want to do any modification on any property, we take the existing object, create the new state and add the new properties.
->> Every-time I return new state on any property changes.
+>> Every-time we return new state on any property changes.

 >> Tips from my experience,
    >> Extend React.Component instead of React.createClass